NoctEdge/NFT-Marketplace/README.md

 # Non Fungible Token (NFT) Marketplace

-An NFT marketplace where users can mint, buy, and sell unique digital assets like art, collectibles, or virtual real estate...
+An NFT marketplace where users can mint, buy, and sell unique digital assets like art, collectibles, or virtual real estate.....

 __Explanation:__